Los Angeles Uber and Lyft Accident Lawyer

 Ridesharing services, such as Uber and Lyft, have become the go-to form of transportation for many Los Angeles and Southern California residents.

-When you are deciding which Los Angeles Uber and Lyft accident lawyer you should hire to take on your case, here are a few of the benefits you will get when you select West Coast Trial Lawyers for your Uber or Lyft accident claim:
+When you are deciding which Los Angeles Uber and Lyft accident attorney you should hire to take on your case, here are a few of the benefits you will get when you select West Coast Trial Lawyers for your Uber or Lyft accident claim:

 Immediately after you have been involved in an Uber or Lyft accident in Los Angeles, you need to take steps to protect your rights and your potential injury settlement.
 After your collision, here is what you should do:

 Once you have retained legal representation, you can then report the accident to Uber or Lyft and begin to gather the evidence needed to support your case.
-From there, we will have a better idea of who is responsible for causing your injuries, what your Uber or Lyft accident claim is worth, and how to get started with your insurance and civil claims.
+From there, we will have a better idea of who is responsible for causing your injuries, what your Uber or Lyft accident claim is worth, and how to get started with your auto insurance and civil claims.

 The type of injury you sustained is not necessarily what will determine whether you have grounds to pursue a rideshare accident claim.
-Instead, your lawyer will closely evaluate the ways your life has been affected by the accident and your injuries to determine whether you have the right to financial compensation.
+Instead, your Uber accident lawyer will closely evaluate the ways your life has been affected by the accident and your injuries to determine whether you have the right to financial compensation.
 It is important to note that in the state of California, there are Uber driver accident protections in place.

 With that being said, there are some types of Uber and Lyft accident injuries seen more often in Los Angeles than others.
 These include: